jyeungtin/NextDoorScraping/README.md

 Latest update: 23/10/2022

 ## Current Status
-Alpha testing with rough functions.
+Alpha testing!
 There are few [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do) to make the scraping more efficient and complete.

 The scraping of the following items can be automated: